Sell a House With Title Problems in Florida

 Quick Answer

 Can you sell a house with a clouded title in Florida?
-Yes, but the defect has to be resolved before or at closing.
-A standard buyer's lender won't fund a loan on a property with unresolved title issues.
-Cash buyers can close while curative work is in progress because there's no lender to reject the title commitment.
-We've closed on properties with judgment liens, lis pendens, unreleased mortgages, and missing heirs on the deed.
+Yes, but the defect usually has to be resolved before or at closing.
+A standard buyer's lender may object to unresolved title issues.
+Cash can reduce lender objections, but the title company still needs a clear path for liens, releases, missing heirs, or curative work before funds are disbursed.
+We can review properties with judgment liens, lis pendens, unreleased mortgages, and missing heirs on the deed.

 Title Defects That Block Florida Home Sales